anumerico/nuwe/README.md

-# nuwe
+# Nuwe Stuff
-Nuwe Stuff: API implementing and endpoint that converts CSV files to JSON
+API implementing and endpoint that converts CSV files to JSON

 Usage, initialize API: